dvdhutch/dvdhutch-personal-site/posts/challenge_1.md

             if q["question"] == question:  # Checking if the current question matches the input question return q["answer"]  # Returning the answer if a match is found

-### 7. Creating the Chat Bot
+### 7. Creating the Chatbot

-This is the main function that runs the chat bot.
+This is the main function that runs the chatbot.
 It loads the knowledge base, processes user input, finds the best match, retrieves the answer, and updates the knowledge base if needed.

     def chat_bot():
         knowledge_base: dict = load_knowledge_base('knowledge_base.json')  # Loading the knowledge base